-As a Towson University employee, you may apply for a procurement card (PDF).
-Here are a few tips to help you complete the application:
+As a Towson University employee, you may apply for a procurement card using the online application through the following links (as applicable):

 All new cardholders and their reviewers are required to complete the VISA procurement card training course.
 The course is administered using BlackBoard and divided into two sections.
 The VISA procurement card course provides an overview of policies and procedures for cardholders and reviewers.
-The online procard reallocation and reconciliation system course provides an overview for accessing and using the procard reallocation and reconciliation system.
+The Stratus - Expense: ProCard course provides an overview for preparing transactions, and submitting/approving expense reports in Stratus.

 If you have submitted an application for a procurement card, you will be automatically registered for the course.
 You can also request procurement card training as part of the University Business Certificate.

 The Comptroller of Maryland's General Accounting Division provides central management and administration for the state corporate purchasing card program.
 State agencies must comply with policies, procedures and instructions contained in the State of Maryland corporate purchasing card manual.
 Failure to comply will result in the suspension and/or termination of cards.